Learning One Representation to Optimize All Rewards: Abstract

 \section{Abstract}

 We introduce the \emph{forward-backward} (FB) representation of the dynamics of a reward-free Markov decision process.
 It provides explicit near-optimal policies for any reward specified a posteriori.
 During an unsupervised phase, we use reward-free interactions with the environment to learn two representations via off-the-shelf deep learning methods and temporal difference (TD) learning.
-In the test phase, a reward representation is estimated either from observations or an explicit reward description (e.g., a target state).
+In the test phase, a reward representation is estimated either from reward observations or an explicit reward description (e.g., a target state).
 The optimal policy for that reward is directly obtained from these representations, with no planning.
+We assume access to an exploration scheme or replay buffer for the first phase.

-The unsupervised FB loss is well-principled: if training is perfect, the policies obtained are provably optimal for any reward function.
+The corresponding unsupervised loss is well-principled: if training is perfect, the policies obtained are provably optimal for any reward function.
 With imperfect training, the sub-optimality is proportional to the unsupervised approximation error.
 The FB representation learns long-range relationships between states and actions, via a predictive occupancy map, without having to synthesize states as in model-based approaches.

 This is a step towards learning controllable agents in arbitrary black-box stochastic environments.
 This approach compares well to goal-oriented RL algorithms on discrete and continuous mazes, pixel-based MsPacman, and the FetchReach virtual robot arm.
-We also illustrate how the agent can immediately adapt to new tasks beyond goal-oriented RL\footnote{Code: \url{https://github.com/ahmed-touati/controllable_agent}}.
+We also illustrate how the agent can immediately adapt to new tasks beyond goal-oriented RL.~\footnote{Code: \url{https://github.com/ahmed-touati/controllable_agent}}